 Agroecology – a comprehensive approach to food systems problem

 To conclude, solution to the root cause of the Covid pandemic as well as the degradation of water and soil in agriculture, lies within the attitude to nature and how we manage natural assets within the economic logic.
 In the context of food systems, it is also about sufficient, accessible, and nutritious food as well as acknowledgement of the main asset managers in agriculture – the farmers.
 On one hand, addressing these issues will help to turn production environmentally and socially sustainable as it will also create the system’s resilience to possible shocks and adversities.

 Is there a solution?
 The answer is yes.
-Experts, producers, and international organizations argue that agroecology – a science and social movement, can address several issues at once, thus transforming the food systems shaped by the Green Revolution and liberalization.
-Evidence shows that this approach helps to improve water resilience, help to ensure food security at a country level, increase resilience to environmental hazards, as well as re-enlarge employment and increase income in agricultural sector.
+Experts, producers, and international organizations argue that agroecology – a science and a social movement, can address several issues at once, thus transforming the food systems shaped by the Green Revolution and liberalization.
+Evidence shows that this approach helps to improve water resilience, to ensure food security at a country level, to increase resilience to environmental hazards, as well as to re-enlarge employment and increase income in agricultural sector.

 As defined by the Food and Agriculture Organization (FAO) of the United Nations, it is based on 10 elements: diversity, co-creation and sharing of knowledge, synergies, efficiency, recycling, resilience, human and social values, culture and food traditions, responsible governance and circular and solidarity economy.